 - Gliding avalanches

 There is a specific danger description for each danger region marked on the map.
 It describes the conditions in the altitude zones and aspects where the danger level applies.
-Outside these altitude zones and in other aspects it can be assumed that a fundamentally similar avalanche situation exists.
-Here, however, the avalanche prone locations are likely to be found less frequently.
+Outside these altitude zones and in other aspects it can be assumed that a fundamentally similar, but more favourable, avalanche situation exists.
+In other words, the avalanche prone locations are likely to be found less frequently in these places.
 Among other factors, the danger description can contain information concerning the likelihood of release and the size of the anticipated avalanches, or relating to the snowpack structure.
-If necessary, remarks or recommendations for individual groups of users will also be provided.
+If necessary, remarks or recommendations for individual groups of users are also provided.

 Additional danger: If necessary, the description of the main danger can be followed by an additional danger, for example both dry-snow and wet-snow avalanches being expected.
 Apart from the absence of a graphical representation of the particularly affected aspects and altitudes, the additional danger is written up in the same way as the main danger.
 If the description of the additional danger does not state a danger level, the applicable level is often one lower than the level that applies to the main danger described in the hazard map.
 In double maps, each hazard map will only show the main danger.

 Remarks: The 'Remarks' field at the end of the danger description can be used to pass on additional information to users, e.g. about an additional source of danger or a particularly uncertain weather outlook.

 This part of the avalanche bulletin is only updated in the evening and is made up of the following parts:

 The snowpack is the principal determining factor in the formation of avalanches.
 A general description is given, usually covering both the layering of the snow and the stability.
 While snow layering is determined by the stratification of the snowpack and the structural properties of its individual layers (grain shape and size, hardness).
 The snow layering is crucial to snowpack stability.
 This section also describes the observed avalanche activity if applicable.